'The Redtail Experiment.'

 In the morning I delivered a plucked quail to the nest - the eyas was well.
 At midday the quail was gone, but there was little evidence that the eyas had been fed.
 At 5.30 I left a rabbit leg on the nest, but by 7.00 p.m. the eyas had still not been fed so I intervened and fed it a crop.
 The following day Maria still seemed reluctant to feed the eyas, so at midday I fed it quail breast At 5.30 I left the front half of a leveret on the nest and when I returned at 7.30 p.m. she had fed the eyas the remainder of the quail.

-All went well and the following day I collected and introduced the Two Red Tail Hawks in an eagles nest.second eyas redtail.
+All went well and the following day I collected and introduced the second eyas redtail.
 Maria accepted the second eyas without a hitch and both eyases were being fed the following morning when I entered the enclosure.

 This process followed the usual course of late social imprinting.
 I built a stick nest in a plastic bowl and took this with me to work.
 When ever I placed fresh food down or needed to clean out the nest bowl, I placed a soft hood on her, routine was everything and things went well.